amadeus4dev/hackathon-starter/README.md

 # Hackathon Starter

-Have you been in a Hackathon in the past?
+Have you been in a hackathon in the past?
 Time flies!
 We have prepared this quick reference document for you to get familiar with our APIs.

 Happy Hacking!